electionscience/approval.vote-legacy/2-candidates.md

 ## How does Approval Voting affect me as a representative?

-Approval voting is likely broaden your appeal and allow you to win by a larger amount.
+Approval voting is likely to broaden your appeal and allow you to win by a larger amount.
 Under Approval Voting votes for you are independent of the other candidates running.

 While this may sound impossible, Approval Voting is fairer to both major and minor parties.
 Under the current system, popular major party candidates sometimes lose when a strong minor party or independent candidate draws some of the support that would have otherwise been theirs.
 Approval Voting addresses this by allowing supporters of alternative candidates to also support a more electable frontrunner as a compromise.

 Additionally, alternative candidates get an accurate level of their support.
 One alternative voting experiment surveyed voters at polling places in Manhattan’s 69th State Assembly District.
 The group was granted credentials from the NYC Board of Elections to conduct the exit-poll style experiment inside the city’s official polling places.
-The experiment compared Plurality Voting (traditional “vote for one” method) with Approval Voting, Score Voting and Instant Runoff Voting.
+The experiment compared Plurality Voting (traditional “vote for one” method) with Approval Voting, Score Voting, and Instant Runoff Voting.
 Below are graphs revealing the totals for these four systems.

 Let’s first look at the Plurality Voting results, to establish a baseline.